xMistt/fortnitepy-bot/README.md

 "status": "Created by xMistt, enjoy! <3",                   - Sets the clients presence.
 "platform": "AND",                                          - Sets the clients platform seen in the lobby.
 "debug": false,                                             - If you don't know what this means, ignore it.
-"friendaccept": true                                        - If the bot will accept every friend request.
+"friendaccept": true,                                       - If the bot will accept every friend request.
+"x-api-key": ""                                             - Api key from fortnite-api.com
 ```

 If you need help with ``!variants``, check out the variants wiki page: https://github.com/xMistt/fortnitepy-bot/wiki/Variants Any further help you need, feel free to join our discord support server.